karlssberg/Motiv/tutorial/BooleanResultVisibility.md

 var act = spec.IsSatisfiedBy(true);

-act.Reason; // "a & (!b | !c)"
+act.Reason; // "a & !(¬b | ¬c)"
 ```

 The operators used in the `Reason` property are there to indicate how the propositions are combined.
-You will notice that the `!` symbol is only used to indicate that a proposition resolved to false, and is not used
+You will notice that the `¬` symbol is used to indicate that a proposition resolved to false, and is not used
-indicate that the original sub-expression was negated.
+indicate that the original sub-expression was negated, which instead uses the `!` symbol.
-Presenting the expression in this way allows you to quickly understand the structure of underlying causes instead of
+Presenting the expression in this way allows you to quickly identify a negative-assertion from a NOT operator.
-the structure of the original proposition.

 ### Justification